Katingan Peatland Restoration and Conservation Project in Indonesia.

 VCS STANDARD

-The VCS Standard (PDF) lays out the rules and requirements that projects must follow in order to be certified; in addition, the VCS Program includes three other essential components:
+The VCS Standard lays out the rules and requirements that projects must follow in order to be certified; in addition, the VCS Program includes three other essential components:

 INDEPENDENT AUDITING